theislab/sfaira/docs/data.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

     1. Choose a directory to dedicate to the data base, called root in the following.
-    2. Make subfolders in root for each organism for which you want to build a data base.
+    2. Run the sfaira download script (sfaira.data.utils.download_all).
+Alternatively, you can manually set up a data base by making subfolders for each study.

-    3. Make subfolders for each organ whithin each organism for which you want to build a data base.
+Note that the automated download is a feature of sfaira but not the core purpose of the package:

-We maintain a couple of download scripts that automatise this process, which have to be executed in a shell once to download specific subsets of the full data zoo.
+Sfaira allows you efficiently interact with such a local data repository.
-These scripts can be found in sfaira.data.download_scripts.
+Some data sets cannot be automatically downloaded and need you manual intervention, which we report in the download script output.

 Use 3rd party repositories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~